Tauksik/OOMD/Lab2/creditcardmanagement.md

 **7) Non-Functional Attributes**: The Credit Card software system should be secure, reliable, and easy to use.
 It should also be portable, with the ability to run on multiple platforms and devices.
 Other non-functional requirements include data integrity, scalability, and performance optimization.

 **8) Preliminary Schedule and Budget**:

 Schedule:
-Requirements gathering and analysis - 2 weeks
+Requirements gathering and analysis(2 weeks),
-System design and architecture - 4 weeks
+System design and architecture(4 weeks),
-Development and testing - 12 weeks
+Development and testing(12 weeks),
-Integration and user acceptance testing - 4 weeks Training and deployment - 2 weeks
+Integration and user acceptance testing(4 weeks), Training and deployment(2 weeks),
-Post-deployment support and maintenance - ongoing Total project duration: 24 weeks (6 months)
+Post-deployment support and maintenance(ongoing), Total project duration is 24 weeks(6 months),

 Budget:
-Salaries and wages for development team - $300,000 Hardware and software costs - $50,000
+Salaries and wages for development team($300,000), Hardware and software costs($50,000),
-Training and deployment costs - $20,000
-Post-deployment support and maintenance - $50,000 per year Total project cost: $420,000
+Training and deployment costs($20,000), Post-deployment support and maintenance($50,000 per year), Total project cost is $420,000.